Jason Maniecki

 Jason Zbigniew Maniecki (born August 15, 1972) is a former defensive tackle in the National Football League (NFL) who played three seasons with the Tampa Bay Buccaneers.

 NFL career

-Maniecki was drafted by the Buccaneers in the fifth round of the 1996 NFL draft, serving as a backup on the defensive line for part of three seasons.
+Maniecki was selected by the Buccaneers in the fifth round of the 1996 NFL draft, serving as a backup on the defensive line for part of three seasons.
 His first and only sack in the NFL came during a 1997 game against the Atlanta Falcons.
 During the 1999 pre-season, Maniecki was injured and waived by the Buccaneers as part of an injury settlement.

 After football

-Maniecki is now the president and "head coach" of All Pro Realty Network at Keller Williams Realty.
+Maniecki is now the president of All Pro Realty Network at Keller Williams Realty.